Calls For Evidence

 Public inquiries are set up to investigate a specific event or topic to establish facts and lessons learned, which are captured in recommendations when they report their findings.
-A public inquiry cannot decide criminal or civil liability and does not award compensation.
+To find out more, visit the 'What is a public Inquiry?' page.

 In August 2022, the Inquiry issued Do Not Destroy letters to 152 organisations and individuals it considered may hold information relevant to the Inquiry’s work.
 The purpose of these letters was to remind those parties to ensure they retain all information they consider may be relevant to the Inquiry’s Terms of Reference, across all communications platforms.

-This was intended to ensure, as far as possible, that, when the Inquiry is gathering information to progress its investigations, the appropriate information can be made available.
+This was intended to ensure, as far as possible, that the appropriate information is made available as the Inquiry continues its investigations.

 Section 21 and Rule 8 orders